Application Procedures & FAQ

 Must all my application materials arrive before the application deadline?

-Applicants are recommended to submit all application materials by December 12, 2017 for early consideration for graduate school fellowships.
-For full consideration for admission, applications are required to be completed (including all required application materials) no later than January 9, 2018, unless special permission is granted by the Director of Graduate Admissions.
+Applicants are recommended to submit all application materials by December 11, 2018 for early consideration for graduate school fellowships.
 The earlier a file is complete, the earlier a formal decision can be made concerning admission.
 We recognize that official GRE scores are often reported after these deadlines, and applications containing unofficial GRE scores will be considered for admission if they are otherwise complete; however, admission will not be offered until official GRE scores are received.
 We also recognize that the submission of recommendation letters are outside of the applicants’ control; students are strongly encouraged to verify that the required 3 recommendation letters have been received by the application deadline.
 Applications that do not contain all required materials will not be considered for admission.

 Students who have completed their application, and subsequently receive news of a highly significant event that they believe may affect our admissions decision (such as acceptance of a first-authored manuscript for publication, or receipt of an award) may contact the Director of Graduate Admissions with the supplementary information.